-- 2.12 Rulings on Motions In most instances, the court will make a ruling on the motion at the end of oral argument.
+3.13 - Rulings on Motions - In most instances, the court will make a ruling on the motion at the end of oral argument.
 The court does not normally take matters under advisement.
 In order to accomplish this procedure, the court will in most instances review all materials provided to it prior to the hearing.
 Therefore, it is important that the court be provided with all relevant materials in a timely fashion prior to the hearing.
-Although as indicated above in paragraph 2.1, copies of reported cases should not be filed in the court file, it is appropriate to provide the court with courtesy copies of significant cases.
-Again, as noted above, the submission of a large volume of materials to the court is disfavored and suggests a lack of careful analysis by the party.
-Providing copies of significant cases to the court for the first time during oral argument tends to slow down the process and waste the party's allotted time. - 2.13 Motions to Make Court Records Confidential Whether documents filed in a case may be filed under seal is a separate issue from whether the parties may agree that produced documents are confidential.
+Materials should normally be provided at least 7 days prior to the hearing.
+If materials are filed or otherwise provided within 48 hours of the hearing, it is likely the Court will not have reviewed them.
+Although as indicated above in paragraph 3.1, copies of reported cases should not be filed in the court file, it is appropriate to provide the court with courtesy copies of significant cases.
+Again as noted above, the submission of a large volume of materials to the court is disfavored and suggests a lack of careful analysis by the party.
+Providing copies of significant cases to the court for the first time during oral argument tends to slow down the process and waste the party's allotted time.

+3.14 - Motions to Make Court Records Confidential - Whether documents filed in a case may be filed under seal is a separate issue from whether the parties may agree that produced documents are confidential.
 Motions to seal court records are disfavored.
-The court will permit the parties to file documents under seal only upon a finding of extraordinary circumstances and particularized need as further outlined in Fla.
-R. Jud.
+The court will permit the parties to file documents under seal only upon a finding of extraordinary circumstances and particularized need as further outlined in Rule 2.420(d), Fla.
+R. Gen. Prac. & Jud.
 Admin.
-2.420(d).
 A party seeking to have a document sealed must file a motion requesting such court action.
 The parties cannot simply agree to this action.
-The motion, whether granted or denied, will remain in the public record. - 2.14 Emergency Motions The Court may consider and determine emergency motions at any time.
-Counsel should be aware that the designation "emergency" may cause a judge to abandon other pending matters in order to immediately address the emergency.
+The motion, whether granted or denied, will remain in the public record.

+3.15 - Emergency Motions - The Court may consider and determine emergency motions at any time.
+Counsel should be aware that the designation "emergency" may cause a judge to postpone other pending matters in order to immediately address the emergency.
 Such motion shall state with particularity the reason the matter constitutes an emergency, including the irreparable harm that will likely result if the matter is not considered in the normal course of events in accordance with the procedures outlined herein.
 Lack of due diligence by a party or counsel does not constitute an emergency.
 The Court may sanction a party who designates a motion as an emergency under circumstances that is not deemed by the Court to be an emergency.

-2.15 - Time - The parties should be aware that due to the volume of motion hearings, scheduled starting times and time limits are strictly enforced.
-If a movant does not appear or call in, as the case may be, at least by the scheduled time, the motion may be deemed abandoned and summarily denied.
+3.16- Time - The parties should be aware that due to the volume of motion hearings, scheduled starting times and time limits are strictly enforced.
+If a movant does not appear or call in, as the case may be, by the scheduled time, the motion may be deemed abandoned and summarily denied.
 Similarly, if the opposing party does not timely appear the motion may be granted without further proceeding.

-SECTION 3 - DISCOVERY
+SECTION 4 - DISCOVERY